-Changes may have been made to the combine controls or display since this document was published.
-Refer to the combine operator's manual for updates.
+Changes may have been made to combine controls or display since this document was published.
+Refer to combine operator's manual for updates.

-Raise the header until the header wheels are 150 mm (6 in.) above the ground.
+1. Raise header until header wheels are 150 mm (6 in.) above ground.

-2. Press the HOME PAGE button (A) on the main page of the combine display.
+2. Press HOME PAGE button (A) on main page of combine display.

-3. Ensure the three icons (A) depicted in the illustration at right appear on the combine display.
+3. Ensure three icons (A) depicted in illustration at right appear on combine display.

-4. Use scroll knob (A) to highlight the middle icon (the green i) and press the check mark button (B) to select it.
-This will display the Message Center.
+4. Use scroll knob (A) to highlight middle icon (the green i) and press check mark button (B) to select it.
+This will display Message Center.